 A home built prior to 1960 and located in the urban areas of the larger cities is likely to have a cast iron lid on a large masonry basin.
 This basin is called a catch basin.
-There are many reasons for these large structures but the most common is to separate the various contaminants in the residential sewer system.
+There are many reasons for these large structures but the most common purpose of a catch basin is to separate the various contaminants in the residential sewer system.

 Before we talk about catch basins we need to talk about the sewer system.
 Most older systems in older communities have a single pipe system.
 This system has both the sanitary and the storm sewers go through the same pipes to the same discharge locations.
-Modern communities and designs utilize a two pipe system.
-The storm water would be in one pipe and the sanitary sewer in another.
-The storm water would discharge to an appropriate location like a river or a lake and the sanitary will terminate a some form of sewage treatment facility.
+Modern communities and designs utilize a two pipe system, where the storm water is in one pipe and the sanitary sewer in another.
+The storm water would discharge to an appropriate location like a river or a lake, while the sanitary will terminate in some form of sewage treatment facility.

-The older treatment facility did not have the capacity of design ability to fully treat some of the grease, lye, or phosphates created from residential waste.
+Older treatment facilities did not have the capacity or design ability to fully treat some of the grease, lye, and phosphates created from residential waste.
 Modern treatment facilities have the ability to treat these elements.
-In order to protect the system a trap or catch basin has been added to residential property.
+In order to protect the system a trap or catch basin has been added to residential properties.

 A catch basin is typical crafted from masonry.
 This masonry could be brick, concrete block or concrete rings.
-It is constructed deep enough to be lower, by a few feet, then the bottom of the sewer system in the street.
+It is constructed deep enough to be lower than the bottom of the sewer system in the street, by a few feet.
 There are at least two pipes installed through the walls of the basin.
 One pipe is the inlet pipe from the home and the other is the outlet pipe toward the sewer.
-There may also be other pipes as well.
-These could be the downspouts from the gutters or other yard drains.
+There may be other pipes as well.
+These could be the downspouts from the gutters or yard drains.

 If the water levels are allowed to become unbalanced or too high the system will not work properly.
 This is typically because the scum layer is too high.
 There is an older term called a “muck bucket.”
 This is a small shovel or bucket on a pole.
 It was used to help clean out the scum or other debris accumulated at the bottom of the basin.
 The modern repair would be to have a sanitary vacuum truck clean out the system.